walf443/wercker-box-goxc-build/README.md

-wercker-box-peco-build
+wercker-box-goxc-build
 ======================

-wercker box used to build peco binaries
+wercker box used to build binaries